An SQL text by Erland

 As you may imagine, my wishlist for new features in of SQL Server exceeds what most kids send to Santa Claus.
-This article is a collection of suggestions filed on the Uservoice site for SQL Server feedback, and my hope is that you will vote for those you like.
+This article is a collection of suggestions filed on the Microsoft's feedback site, both by myself and by other people.
+My hope is that you will vote for those you like.
 This is not to say that this is all that I wish for in SQL Server.
 To keep a focus, I have constrained this list to development-related items, so you will not find items related to high availability, security etc on the wishlist.
+Even in the development space, I could add more things, but I have somehow managed to constrain myself to the most compelling wishes.

 The list consists of four sections.
 There is one for general programming, one for improvements to querying and there is a section with DDL improvements.
 But the most important section is the first section which focuses on area where I feel that Microsoft rather have gone backwards over the years: facilitating robust system development.
 Robustness implies that you detect errors as early as possible and the first gate is compile time.
 My first and most important wish is for much stronger compile-time checks, and I have compiled these ideas in a separate article, Ideas for SET STRICT_CHECKS ON.
-Robustness is also about error handling at run-time, an area in which Microsoft made some improvements in SQL 2005, but it's still a mess.
+Robustness is also about error handling at run-time, which can't be described as anything as a big mess, despite the introduction of TRY-CATH in SQL 2005.
 Robustness is also about expressiveness, for instance to have domains with rules attached to them and that cannot be converted by mistake to another domain.
-Another such example is using identifiers, e.g. enums, instead of constants, so that spelling errors can be detected at compile-time.
-It's also about contracts, for instance being able to guarantee the shape of the result set returned from a stored procedure.
+Another such example is contracts, for instance being able to guarantee the shape of the result set returned from a stored procedure.
 All these are wishes you find in the section Robust System Development.

-Far from all the feedback items on this wishlist are my own.
-Other people have submitted great ideas that I have embraced.
-Or they have simply submitted a suggestion for a feature before I came around to do it myself.
+As I mentioned, many of the feedback items on the list have been submitted by other people.
 In this article, I am giving credit to these persons as much as I can.
-However, this is not always possible for items that were originally submitted on the old Connect site that preceeded the current site on Uservoice.
-When Connect closed down, Microsoft migrated open items to Uservoice, but in that process the identity of the submitter was lost.
-For some of these old items, I have the name/alias of the submitter because I had the item on this wishlist already before the move to Uservoice.
+However, this is not always possible, since the names/aliases of the submitters have been lost in the migrations mentioned above.
+For some of these old items, I have the name/alias of the submitter because I had the item on this wishlist already before it was migrated to the next site.
 But there are also items that I did not discover until after migration, and in this case I can only refer to the submitter as unknown or anonymous.

 Table of Contents